tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast.md

 ![Screenshot](_images/circle-blast-11.jpg)

-- **Note that `scoreLabel` and `lifeLabel` have been previously declared above in "script scope" so that we can refer to them later**
+- **Note that `scoreLabel` and `lifeLabel` have been previously declared above in "script scope" so that we could refer to them later**
-- **You will also need to declare these 2 functions.
+- **You will also need to declare the following 2 functions.
 These will be called periodically as the player shoots the circles, and as the ship takes damage:**

 ![Screenshot](_images/circle-blast-12.jpg)